 In New York City, tenants have many rights relating to the safety and quality of their housing.
 Tenants should expect to live in safe, well-maintained buildings that are free from vermin, leaks, and hazardous conditions.
 Laws protect tenants from harassment and discrimination.
 Tenants have responsibilities to their building owners and other tenants - including not damaging the building, and responding to annual owner inquiries related to window guards, lead-based paint, and to maintain smoke and carbon monoxide detectors.
-Visit our Frequently Asked Questions page.
-Tenants can file a complaint through 311.
+Visit our Tenants' Rights FAQ page for more information.

 The ABC's of Housing is HPD's guide to housing rules and regulations for owners and tenants.